dcook604/violation/docs/gotchas.md

     *   User activity (mouse, keyboard, touch) resets the idle timer.
     *   This complements backend session timeouts but provides more immediate UI feedback regarding inactivity.
     *   Ensure the modal styling (`IdleWarningModal` in `AuthContext.js`) is consistent with the application theme if customized later.
+*   **SMTP Configuration via `.env`**: SMTP settings are now solely configured via environment variables (e.g., in a `.env` file for development).
+The UI for managing these settings has been removed.
+Ensure all required `MAIL_*` variables are set in the environment, otherwise email sending will fail.
+Refer to `.env.example` for details.